-Real Estate Agents
+Real Estate AgentsReal Estate Agents

-Your agent also knows the different neighborhoods, buildings, and the current market, and he/she can help you formulate an offer based on this expert knowledge.
-This is an integral part of the process, including looking at comparable sales.
-But, this is not as easy as it seems, and there is also a certain art to making an offer.
+An exclusive buyer’s agent must use their knowledge to help you obtain the best price.
+Your agent also knows the different neighborhoods, buildings, and the current market, and they can help you formulate an offer based on this expert knowledge.
+It is an integral part of the process, including looking at comparable sales.
+But, this is not as easy as it seems, and there is also a particular art to making an offer.

 Your agent and attorney work together to negotiate any issues that arise from the inspection.
-Then, your communication will shift more towards your attorney, whom you may have hired based on your agent’s recommendation.
+Then, your communication will shift towards your attorney, whom you may have hired based on your agent’s recommendation.